top of page

 Guyton-Klinger does not necessarily protect the portfolio from short-term drawdowns.

-However, over the longer term, and provided the initial starting rate is not too high, GK does a good job of keeping the nominal investment balance reasonably steady, even in the worst historical cases.
+However, over the longer term, and provided the initial starting rate is not too high, GK does a good job of maintaining a reasonably steady nominal investment balance, even in the worst historical cases.

 But is much better over longer time periods.